pedrofraca/pedrofraca.github.com/about.markdown

 - 2 x 2,93 GHz 6-Core Intel Xeon
 - 64 GB 1333 MHz DDR3
-- NVIDIA GeForce GT 630 2 GB
+- Radeon RX 460/560 4 GB
-- 23 inches Apple Cinema Display
+- 2 x 23 inches Apple Cinema Display
 - NVMExpress drive
-- Mac OS Mojave (still thinking on invest on upgrading [WiFi][wifi] to be able to upgrade to Big Sur)
+- Mac OS Big Sur (Installed using the [SurPlus] [SurPlus] setup with OpenCore)

 I use [Dvorak] [dvorak] keyboard distribution which makes me to write faster and annoys people when they try to write using my computer.